level-level/Clarkson-Theme/core/index.md

 ## What is Twig and why we use it?

 Twig is a templating engine that makes it easier for both front-end and back-end developers to work on your project.
 It helps you separate logic from templates files and allows you to write modular, more efficient and easier to maintain code.
 Clarkson is build so that the default WordPress Theming hierarchy is respected.
+If you want to see an basis example of a theme with Twig, then view our starter theme [Clarkson Theme](/theme/)

 ## Object Oriented WordPress Objects like Posts and Terms